navinbk17/PFAS_bioaccumulation_pipeline/README.md

 - Our pipeline finds median PFOS levels of **2.83 ng/g** in human blood serum from CDC data — in people with no known occupational exposure

 ### The Scientific Gap We're Addressing
 Despite this, our understanding of how PFAS move through ecosystems remains deeply fragmented.
 Data is scattered across hundreds of studies, measured in inconsistent units, tested on different species, and reported under different conditions.
-No single database cleanly maps PFAS bioaccumulation from soil → plant → fish → mammal → human.

-**That gap is what this project addresses.**
+No single database cleanly maps PFAS bioaccumulation from soil → plant → fish → mammal → human. **That gap is what this project addresses.**

 ---

 ## Key Findings

 ### Finding 1 — Trophic level is the strongest predictor of PFAS accumulation
 Across 25,056 observations, trophic level explains more variance in PFAS tissue concentration than any chemical property.
 This directly confirms biomagnification: the higher you are in the food chain, the more PFAS you accumulate.
 Humans at trophic level 5 show the highest and most consistent concentrations.
-Note: trophic level was removed as a model feature in v10.5 because it encodes species group identity rather than a measured biological quantity — but it remains a valid descriptive finding.
+Note: trophic level was removed as a model feature in v10.5 because it encodes species group identity rather than a measured biological quantity, but it remains a valid descriptive finding.

 ### Finding 2 — Within human blood serum, PFAS accumulation is largely linear with chemistry
 After removing all group-identity leakage, Linear Regression (R²=0.649) and RF/XGBoost (R²=0.658) perform nearly identically on the human-only model — confirming the relationship between chain length, LogKow, and blood concentration is genuinely near-linear.
 Longer-chain and more hydrophobic PFAS accumulate more in human blood, and a linear model captures most of that signal.